kristianmandrup/dom-table-generator/Readme.md

 # Simple Fetch and Table DOM render example

-Perfect, minimalistic usable example for job interviews where this is a common exercise.
+Perfect, minimalistic library and solution for typical job interview exercise.
+No need to complicate things!
+Keep it simple :)

 ```html
 <!DOCTYPE html>